gregnar/the_pivot/README.md

 ##Viewing the site locally

 **Warning:** The following will only work if you're willing to create a `.env` file containing your own information for Amazon Web Services' S3 storage service.
-If not, please visit our live site (the addres for which is found at the beginning of this README).
+If not, please visit our live site (the address for which is found at the beginning of this README).
 If so, clone this repo and create a file called `.env` at the top level of the project directory.
 The contents of this file should be in the following format:

 `S3_BUCKET_NAME=your-bucket-name`
 `AWS_ACCESS_KEY_ID=your-access-key`